 Athletes will be allowed to register and participate in any RunVermont event with the gender by which they identify.
 RunVermont offers gender options at registration of Female, Male, Non-Binary for all races, and also offers entrants the option to leave the field blank.

-RunVermont supports and welcomes the participation of Transgender athletes in a manner that is consistent with the policy of the sport’s national governing body – the US Track and Field Association, who have adopted the program that has been put forth by the International Olympic Committee.
+RunVermont supports and welcomes the participation of Transgender athletes in a manner that is consistent with the policy of the sport’s national governing body – the USA Track and Field Association, who have adopted the program that has been put forth by the International Olympic Committee.
 This policy states:

 International Olympic Committee (IOC) Consensus Meeting in November 2015 agreed the following guidelines to be taken into account by sports organizations when determining eligibility to compete in male and female competition:

 - Those who transition from female to male are eligible to compete in the male category without restriction.

 - Those who transition from male to female are eligible to compete in the female category under the following conditions:

 - The athlete has declared that her gender identity is female.
 The declaration cannot be changed, for sporting purposes, for a minimum of four years.